Today, I want to address the subject of power imbalances within an Empath and the need to control what we feel.

 As Empaths, we get down when it seems like we have no control of the way we feel.
 Which is understandable.
 Getting bombarded with the emotional energy of others (on top of our own emotions) is no fun, and it can certainly influence the way we operate.

 What we pick up from others can shape our life, especially when we are not aware the emotional energy we are experiencing does not belong to us.
 (If you struggle with defining the emotional energy of others read this.)

 But other people’s energy is not the only thing that can lead to emotional instability and a sense of power imbalance.

-If you have ever suffered any type of erratic emotions or depression and look back to the time prior, you may well find they were triggered by a situation where you were not in control:
+If you have ever suffered any type of erratic emotions or depression and look back to the time prior, you may well find they were triggered by a situation where there was a lack of control:

 - Situations in your life not turning out how you expected or wanted

 - A loved one passing

 - Being stuck in a job you detest but did it for the money

 - Having unnecessary stress layered on at work